Tips for Public Screening

 Bar, restaurant, beer garden with fewer than 300 persons, without admission, without sponsor, without fee:

-Although they are deemed to be public broadcasts, UEFA will not require a license for events involving up to 300 people, unless such events are sponsored or an admission fee is charged.
-This avoids unnecessary paperwork for both the organizer and UEFA.
+Although they are deemed to be public broadcasts, FIFA will not require a license for events involving up to 300 people, unless such events are sponsored or an admission fee is charged.
+This avoids unnecessary paperwork for both the organizer and FIFA.

 The following is prohibited:

 For a max.
-200 sq m, the GEMA fee is only € 70 for the duration of the European Championship.
+200 sq m, the GEMA fee is more or less € 99 for the duration of the World Championship.
 Larger events cost more depending on their attendance and the image size.

 GEZ fees must always bee paid.